Stochastic trust-region and direct-search methods: A weak tail bound condition and reduced sample sizing: A weak tail bound probabilistic condition for function estimation

-Notice that we are only assuming error bounds for the estimate of the difference $f(x_k) - f(x_k + \Delta_kg_k)$ and not for the estimates of $f(x_k)$ and $f(x_k + \Delta_k g_k)$ taken individually; furthermore, only the LHS in \eqref{eq:asp} is conditioned on $\F_{k - 1}$, while the LHS in \eqref{eq:asp2} is not conditioned at all.
-We basically want to bound the probability that the error in that estimate is large, as such an estimation plays a crucial role in the acceptance tests of our algorithms.
+a.s.~for every $\alpha > 0$. \end{assumption} The above assumption is in particular a power law \cite{virkar2012power} tail bound with exponent $q/(q - 1) + 1$.
+Notice that an error bound is only assumed for the estimate of the difference $f(X_k) - f(X_k + \Delta_kG_k)$ and not for the estimates of $f(X_k)$ and $f(X_k + \Delta_k G_k)$ taken individually; basically, this bounds the probability that the error in that estimate is large, as such an estimation plays a crucial role in the acceptance tests of the algorithms of this work.
+It will be clear from Sections~\ref{s:cads} and~\ref{s:catr} that the knowledge of an upper bound on $\eq$ is needed in order to ensure convergence in the proposed algorithms.

+\begin{remark} As described in Section \ref{s:si}, Assumption \ref{ass:2} can be made for any $q$, if the $r$-th moment of the evaluation noise is finite, for $r = q/(q - 1)$.
+Furthermore, for $q \in (1, 2]$, the number of samples needed to satisfy Assumption \ref{ass:2} is just $O(\Delta_k^{-2q})$ rather than the standard $O(\Delta_k^{-4})$ required under finite variance assumptions \cite{audet2021stochastic} \damiano{with exponent 2 in the sufficient decrease condition \eqref{eq:ac}}.
+This improvement is possible thanks to the relation between the tail bound \eqref{eq:asp2} and the acceptance criterion \eqref{eq:ac}, together with classic results from probability theory on the convergence rate for the law of large numbers.
+More precisely, this property will be used: for an average $A$ of $m$ i.i.d.~samples with finite $r$-th finite moment, there is a tail bound of the form $\Pb(A \geq \alpha) \leq K_{m, r}/\alpha^r \, $ with $K_{m, r} \propto m^{-\frac{r}{2}}$, as a consequence of Rosenthal's inequality \cite{ibragimov2002exact} \damiano{and where $\propto$ stands for "proportional to".
+Details about these inequalities will be discussed in the appendix.} \end{remark}

+For convergence purposes, a variant of Assumption 2.1 where the real number $\alpha$ is replaced with a $\F_{k-1}$-measurable random variable $\balp$ will be needed.
+This is justified by the following lemma.